 The above scripts must then be linked to any customer application that needs to automatically run during the powerup process.
 Note the order of the scripts, rcS scripts runs first on a Linux machine, rc5 script runs after (43 is first then 99).

-Note: chapter 4.2.4 is valid only for LE models.
+Note: Section 4.2.4 Customer Application - Storage and Configuration is valid only for LE models.

 4.2.5.
 Power Up Time

 The following measurements were taken using a special perf build.

 Non-secured device: